-- 3.75b Parties using tri-party collateral management services need to be aware of this problem and discuss with their counterparties whether anything needs to be done in response and, if so, what this should be. - 3.75c In the case of parties transacting GC repos bilaterally (where collateral management is not delegated to a tri-party agent), unless otherwise agreed, it Best practice recommendation.
-It is best practice in bilateral GC repos for to define a stale prices to be defined price in terms of the number of Business Days business days in the principal market for a security- (which will usually be the domestic market).
+- 3.75a An extended holiday in the principal market for a security can make that security ineligible for use as collateral where one of the eligibility rules applied to the selection of collateral is that no security can be accepted as collateral if quotes become "stale", which means that the latest available quote is older than an agreed number of business days (usually, two, three or five days).
+Such a rule is a particular problem for JGBs during the week-long Golden Week holiday in Japan. - 3.75b Parties using tri-party collateral management services need to be aware of this problem and discuss with their counterparties whether anything needs to be done in response and, if so, what this should be. - 3.75c In the case of parties transacting GC repos bilaterally (where collateral management is not delegated to a tri-party agent), unless otherwise agreed, it is best practice to define a stale price in terms of the number of business days in the principal market for a security (which will usually be the domestic market).
 This means, for example, that JGB prices quoted after Golden Week in Japan would not be considered stale, as the days during the holiday week would not be considered as business days for the purpose of determining staleness.